thanethomson/shrty/README.md

 # Shrty

 ## Overview
 This is a simple web-based service (with API) that provides URL shortening functionality.
 Configured properly, it could potentially be scaled up to serve large volumes of requests.

 ## System Requirements
 The following software is required to get an instance of **Shrty** up and running:

 * Java >= 8
 * PostgreSQL >= 9.0
+* Redis >= 3 (if you don't want to use EHCache)

 ## Quickstart
 To get an instance of **Shrty** up and running on your machine quickly, do the following.